symfony/symfony-docs/service_container/service_decoration.rst

             $services->set(DecoratingMailer::class)
                 // overrides the App\Mailer service
-                // but that service is still available as App\DecoratingMailer.inner ->decorate(Mailer::class);
+                // but that service is still available as ".inner" ->decorate(Mailer::class);
         };